mikrono/tModLoaderWiki_kr_ko/Mod.md

 Returns the global background style corresponding to the given name.

+### public void AddWaterStyle(string name, ModWaterStyle waterStyle, string texture, string blockTexture)

+Adds the given water style to the game with the given name, texture path, and block texture path.

+### public ModWaterStyle GetWaterStyle(string name)

+Returns the water style with the given name from this mod.

+### public void AddWaterfallStyle(string name, ModWaterfallStyle waterfallStyle, string texture)

+Adds the given waterfall style to the game with the given name and texture path.

+### public ModWaterfallStyle GetWaterfallStyle(string name)

+Returns the waterfall style with the given name from this mod.

+### public void AddGore(string texture, ModGore modGore = null)

+Adds the given texture to the game as a custom gore, with the given custom gore behavior.
+If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.

 ### public int GetGoreSlot(string name)

 Shorthand for calling ModGore.GetGoreSlot(this.Name + '/' + name).

+### public void AddSound(SoundType type, string soundPath, ModSound modSound = null)

+Adds the given sound file to the game as the given type of sound and with the given custom sound playing.
+If no ModSound instance is provided, the custom sound will play in a similar manner as the default vanilla ones.

 ### public int GetSoundSlot(SoundType type, string name)

 Shorthand for calling SoundLoader.GetSoundSlot(type, this.Name + '/' + name).

+### public void AddBackgroundTexture(string texture)

+Adds a texture to the list of background textures and assigns it a background texture slot.

+### public int GetBackgroundSlot(string name)

+Gets the texture slot corresponding to the specified texture name.
+Shorthand for calling BackgroundTextureLoader.GetBackgroundSlot(this.Name + '/' + name).

 ### public byte[] GetFileBytes(string name)